Bijesse/curriculum2016/year1/units/unit3/README.md

 </tr>
 <tr>
 	<th align="left"><a href ="projects/project1" >Project: </a> </th>
-	<th align="left" colspan="2">The project for this unit asks the student to customize a webpage without manipulating the html. </th>
+	<th align="left" colspan="2">The project for this unit has the student log onto a tutorial designed by General Assembly.
+This tutorial will reinforce student understanding of materials taught and will introduce CSS basics. </th>
 </table>